markroland/path-helper/README.md

 Demo (BETA)
 -----------

-This is a new expiremental feature.
+This is a new experimental feature.
 This will start a local web server where class methods can be demonstrated.

 ```sh
 npm run demo